Apostolic succession: Anglican Communion

 The Anglican Communion "has never officially endorsed any one particular theory of the origin of the historic episcopate, its exact relation to the apostolate, and the sense in which it should be thought of as God given, and in fact tolerates a wide variety of views on these points".
 Its claim to apostolic succession is rooted in the Church of England's evolution as part of the Western Church.
-Apostolic succession is viewed not so much as conveyed mechanically through an unbroken chain of the laying-on of hands, but as expressing continuity with the unbroken chain of commitment, beliefs and mission starting with the first apostles; and as hence emphasising the enduring yet evolving nature of the Church.
+Apostolic succession is viewed not so much as conveyed mechanically through an unbroken chain of the laying-on of hands, but as expressing continuity with the unbroken chain of commitment, beliefs and mission starting with the first apostles; and as hence emphasising the enduring yet evolving nature of the Christian Church.

-When Henry VIII broke away from the jurisdiction of Rome in 1533/4, the English Church (Ecclesia Anglicana) claimed the episcopal polity and apostolic succession inherent in its Catholic past.
+When Henry VIII broke away from the jurisdiction of Rome in 1533/4, the English Church (Ecclesia Anglicana) claimed the episcopal polity and apostolic succession inherent in its Roman Catholic past.
 Reformed theology gained a certain foothold, and under his successor, Edward VI what had been an administrative schism—as the church under Henry was separated from Rome but remained essentially Catholic in its theology and practice—became a Protestant reformation under the guiding hand of Thomas Cranmer.

-Although care was taken to maintain the unbroken sequence of episcopal consecrations—particularly in the case of Matthew Parker, who was consecrated Archbishop of Canterbury in 1559 by two bishops who had been ordained in the 1530s with the Roman Pontifical and two ordained with the Edwardine Ordinal of 1550—apostolic succession was not seen as a major concern that a true ministry could not exist without episcopal consecrations: English Reformers such as Richard Hooker rejected the Roman position that apostolic succession is divinely commanded or necessary for true Christian ministry.
+Although care was taken to maintain the unbroken sequence of episcopal consecrations—particularly in the case of Matthew Parker, who was consecrated archbishop of Canterbury in 1559 by two bishops who had been ordained in the 1530s with the Roman Pontifical and two ordained with the Edwardine Ordinal of 1550—apostolic succession was not seen as a major concern that a true ministry could not exist without episcopal consecrations: English Reformers such as Richard Hooker rejected the Roman position that apostolic succession is divinely commanded or necessary for true Christian ministry.
 American Episcopal theologian Richard A. Norris argues that the "foreign Reformed [Presbyterian] churches" were genuine ones despite the lack of apostolic succession because they had been abandoned by their bishops at the Reformation.
+The Church of England historically recognized as true churches the Continental Reformed churches, participating in the Synod of Dort in 1618–1619.